henriheimann/JConsole/README.md

 ## Build

 Building the project requires a CMake installation and a Curses library on Unix and OS-X systems.
-To build the project use to commands:
+To build the project use the commands:

 ```
 mkdir build
 cd build